 ALWAYS, ALWAYS EDIT

 The old rule of taking something away when you put an outfit together, applies to decorating shelves too!
 When you think you’ve completed the task, take a step back and look at your shelves with a critical eye.
-Try taking just one thing away.
+Try taking just one item away.

 Another tip for analyzing how your shelves really look is to snap a picture with your phone.
 For some reason, I can see so many more changes that need to be made in an image on my phone than when I try to take the entire space in at once with my naked eye.